m-dadej/m-dadej.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Economics, University of Gdańsk, 2018
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Economics, University of Gdańsk, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======